VLauterbach/Piwik-Export-Guidebook/Navigation-notes-and-creation.md

-## Piwik Walkthrough
+## Notes

 * connection to developer setup
   * add in "chmod" and "chown" for one of the steps

-* pictures of developing setup
-  * pictures of development & latest piwik
-  * link to piwik docs and helpful websites

-* looking at plugins presen
-  * all about plugins and the dashboard

-* explain the need for mock environment
-  * explain piwik-charts/export
-  * explain charts.js library
-    * link to thier docs and how to use sample codes

-* how to go about certain coded tasks
-  * such as import some piwik table
-  * where the charts are made (chartData)
-    * actually, just explain each file and file purpose

 * further update on each of necessary repos
   * explain in doc how each contribute to environments

-* mentions common flaws
-  * things being currently updated

-* mention the current versions of Piwik, AppsMall, mySQL, Chart.js, other libraries, etc. and explain how they are in current recoding to incorporate the newer updated versions of each.

-* edit code to describe what is doing what
+## Piwik Walkthrough

+Here, go through an entire mini-walkthrough of important things to know about Piwik.
+Refer to the section "Navigating Piwik" throughout.
+Explain things that a new person would need to know about the piwik interface that is not present through the piwik demo.
+What does it do?
+Why do we use it?
+Explain certain concepts such as open parentheses.

 ## About AML Metrics and Goals